wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 This operation does not need to search the on-SSD part of the FP index since the same set and way number from the first step are used.
 The check will read the on-SSD part of the index into memory and then perform the final comparison.
-If the comparison indicates a tag match, the access hits the FP index and the physical location of the chunk can be read from the on-SSD index entry.
+If the comparison indicates a tag match, the access hits the FP index and the physical location of the chunk can be computed from the set and way number of the FP index entry.

+AustereCache also reduces the amount of metadata required for tracking compressed segment size in the baseline design.
+In AustereCache, compressed chunks are stored as consecutive sub-chunks in the data region of the SSD (and the last sub-chunk is padded to align to the sub-chunk boundary).